JVbitsSoft/JVbitsSoft_repository/README.md

 getDataip for Windows
 ========================
-Project developed for educational purposes
+Project developed for educational purposes.
 ------------------------